Projects

 Since 2021, I have been an active collaborator in the Global Burden of Disease (GBD) study, the largest and most comprehensive effort to quantify health loss across locations and over time, led by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
 I have contributed to refining the methods and results of burden of disease estimations in the GBD 2017, 2019, 2021, and 2023 iterations.

-During my research fellowship at NCDRC, beyond developing the Quality of Care Index (QCI) using GBD data, my contributions have included burden of disease estimations and health system performance in Iran, global burden of injuries and its risk factors, and burden of breast cancer and its risk factors in the North Africa and Middle East region.
-These efforts have resulted in multiple high-impact publications, advancing knowledge on disease burden and healthcare performance across diverse populations.
+During my research fellowship at NCDRC, beyond developing the Quality of Care Index (QCI) using the GBD data, I gained proficiency in analyzing and interpreting complex epidemiological data, accessing and working with big data via tools such as GBD Compare, GBD Results Tool, and R programming language for statistical computing and data visualization, contributing to the development of population health metrics, and disseminating findings through high-impact publications.
+My efforts led to publications including the burden of disease estimations and health system performance in Iran published in Lancet, global burden of injuries and its risk factors, and burden of breast cancer and its risk factors in the North Africa and Middle East region.
+Additionally, I supervised a study on the temporal trend in the national and sub-national burden of cancers attributable to risk factors in Iran.
+These efforts have resulted in multiple high-impact publications, advancing knowledge on disease burden and population health across regions and countries.

 Non-Communicable Diseases

 During my research at NCDRC, a significant part of my work focused on the epidemiology of non-communicable diseases (NCDs) and their risk factors.
 I authored a highly cited review on NCD risk factors in Iran, which has had a notable impact in the field.
 Additionally, I collaborated with fellow researchers to examine the epidemiologic patterns of cancers, the burden of NCDs, and health inequalities related to NCDs in Iran.
-I also contributed to the design of the first nationally and sub-nationally representative NCD cohort study in Iran (Iran Cohort Study), which serves as a foundational study for future research on NCDs.
+I also contributed to the design of the first nationally and sub-nationally representative NCD cohort study in Iran (Iran Cohort Study), which serves as a foundational study for future research on NCDs via recruitment of the participants of the Iran STEPS Survey 2016 as a cohort.
+So far, a publication on the demographic determinants and metabolic risk factors for NCDs in Iran has been published based on this cohort study.

 Clinical Projects